immich-app/justified-layout/README.md

 # Justified Layout

 A blazingly fast implementation of the justified layout gallery view popularized by Flickr, written in Rust and exported to WebAssembly.
-Capable of processing hundreds of thousands of boxes in under a millisecond, or 10 million boxes at under 50ms.
+Capable of processing hundreds of thousands of boxes in under a millisecond, or 10 million boxes in under 50ms.

 ## Install (JS/TS)